Douglas County · 2026 protest season

 Two ways to pay.
 You pick.

-Local tax-protest firms typically take 35 to 50% of your first-year property tax savings, and most only accept strong cases.
-Big Red Value charges the same low end (35%) regardless of case strength, or $149 flat.
+Local tax-protest firms commonly take up to 50% of your first-year property tax savings, and most only accept strong cases.
+Big Red Value charges 35% regardless of case strength, or $149 flat.

 The analysis is free for anyone.
 The packet is what costs money.
 You choose how the packet is billed: a contingency cut if you win, or a flat one-time fee.